RUNAGROUND: Career

-In 2015 Andrew collaborated with, produced, and co-wrote, original music & cover videos for YouTube based musicians such as Madilyn Bailey, Alexi Blue, Taryn Southern, and Ebony Day.
+In 2015, Kirk collaborated with, produced, and co-wrote, original music & cover videos for other YouTube-based musicians such as Madilyn Bailey, Alexi Blue, Taryn Southern, and Ebony Day.

-On July 5, 2015, RUNAGROUND performed his original song "We Are One" live at the Dalai Lama's Global Compassion Summit, held at Honda Center Arena in Anaheim, CA, alongside the 14th Dalai Lama, Michael Franti, and many other celebrity guests and speakers.
-RUNAGROUND was commissioned to write and produce an original song to commemorate the Dalai Lama's lifelong quest for peace and compassion throughout the world.
-RUNAGROUND wrote and produced the song within a week, and was featured in the celebrity music video alongside Randy Jackson, Russel Simmons, Arianna Huffington, Larry King, Common, and others.
+On July 5, 2015, he performed his original song "We Are One" live at the Dalai Lama's Global Compassion Summit at the Honda Center Arena in Anaheim, California.
+He was commissioned to write and produce an original song, which he wrote and produced the song within a week.